 How is the index created?

-DAT collects rates on over 57 billion in truckload transactions per year from over 700 sources.
+DAT has an annualized database size of $65 billion, from over 800 contributors.
 These are confirmed loads that brokers, carriers and shippers participated in and reported to DAT.
 Most of the transactions that are reported come directly from the contributors’ TMS systems.
 The DAT Freight Rate Indices are price assessments developed specifically for the futures market and are derived from a subset of DAT data.
 DAT’s methodology limits the impact any one participant can have on the price assessments.

 Why are there only a few lanes that have futures contracts?